 Technical professionals such as developers and programmers have always been in demand.
 Earlier, tech companies used to hire regular recruiters for developers as well.
 Things slowly changed, and now we have a technical recruiter for hiring technical talent.

 What was the need for this new kind of recruiter?
 Who exactly is a technical recruiter?
 What extra knowledge or skills do they possess compared to a regular recruiter?
 Let’s find it all out.

 Who Is a Technical Recruiter?

-The task of the technical recruiter is hiring technical talent for their company.
+The task of the technical recruiter is to hire technical talent for their company.
 A tech recruiter is well-equipped for interacting with highly technical professionals such as coders and developers.

 Similarly, their technical awareness also means that they are better aware of the requirements of the job.
 Based on this knowledge and familiarity, tech recruiters serve as a bridge between less tech-savvy managers and technically sound professionals they hire.

-Even though aspiring technical recruiter vacancies are in abundance, being a technical recruiter has its fair share of job requirements.
+Even though aspiring technical recruiter vacancies are abundant, being a technical recruiter has its fair share of job requirements.
 Let’s understand the challenges that technical recruiters face.

 Challenges Faced by Technical Recruiters